TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

 ### document-level events

 In previous versions of the library, a custom event feature was used.
 In this version, we make use of custom DOM events on the `document` global object.
+DOM events are especially useful when working with ESM modules since module code isolation can prohibit some other forms of cross-module sharing.

 Each event name starts with `uibuilder:` to avoid name clashes.

 See the [Custom Events](#custom-events) below for details.

-The current events are (other events may be added later):
+The main current events are (other events may be added later):

 * `uibuilder:stdMsgReceived` - triggered when a non-control msg arrives from Node-RED
 * `uibuilder:propertyChanged` - triggered when any uibuilder managed property is changed